christian-cell/django-api-rest/README.md

 $ docker-compose exec app python manage.py runserver

 ingress as admin in http://localhost:admin and INSERT A NEW ARTICLE in Articulos table

+let's create a view in views.py inside app api importing View from django.views using POO paradigma

+and create urls.py inside api app

+and register this urls.py inside main urls.py of the project